mui/mui-x/docs/data/date-pickers/timezone/timezone.md

 ### Day.js and timezones

-To be able to use timezones, you have to enable both the `utc` and the `timezone` plugin:
+To use the pickers with timezones, enable both the `utc` and `timezone` plugins:

 ```tsx
 import dayjs from 'dayjs';